Deep Kernel Representation for Image Reconstruction in PET: Proposed Deep Kernel Method

 We first describe the kernel representation using a neural network description illustrated in Fig. \ref{fig:1}.
 The construction of kernel representation is decomposed into two main modules: (1) feature extraction and (2) pairwise attention.

-Denote the image prior data by $\bmath{Z}$ which consists of $\nz$ prior images.
-The feature extraction module is to extract a feature vector $\f$ of length $\nf$ for each image pixel from $\bmath{Z}$, \beq \f_j = \Psi_j(\bmath{Z}), \eeq where $\Psi$ denotes the feature extraction operator, for example, a convolutional neural network.
-The extraction of conventional intensity-based features is equivalent to a $1\times 1\times 1$ convolution operations on $\bmath{Z}$ (if the images are 3D).
-This step provides a feature data $\F$ of size $\np\times\nf$ where $\nf$ can be equal to $\nz$.
+Denote the image prior data by $\bmath{Z}$ which consists of $\nz$ prior images, \txtb{each with $\np$ pixels.} The feature extraction module is to extract a feature vector $\f$ of length $\nf$ for each image pixel from $\bmath{Z}$, \beq \f_j = \Psi_j(\bmath{Z}), \eeq where $\Psi$ denotes the feature extraction operator, for example, a convolutional neural network.
+The extraction of conventional intensity-based features is equivalent to a $1\times 1\times 1$ convolution operation on $\bmath{Z}$ (if the images are 3D).
+This step provides a feature data $\F$ of size $\np\times\nf$.